HugzFnr/ENSC-S5-SentiAnt/README.md

 🍪🐜

-Ce projet a été conçu et developpé par Younès RABII, Guillaume CREUSOT, Louis HACHE, Célestin GRENIER, Justien DILLMAN et Hugo FOURNIER dans le cadre de notre projet TransPromotionnel 2018 à l'ENSC.
+This project was made by Younès RABII, Guillaume CREUSOT, Louis HACHE, Célestin GRENIER, Justien DILLMAN and Hugo FOURNIER in the context of our 2018 "TransPromotionnel" project at the ENSC, in 2 months and a half.